cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

    :sorted:

    Application
-      A collection of Programs, Services, and Procedures that read from and write to the data virtualization layer in CDAP.
+      A collection of Programs, Services, and Procedures (deprectated) that read and write through the data abstraction layer in CDAP.

    Stream
       The primary means of bringing data from external systems into CDAP in realtime; an